webexpoprague/content/output/sessions-data.md

 ## Tags

-Design Thinking &amp; UX, Research, Service Design &amp; CX
+Business &amp; Growth, Data, Marketing

 ## Session Focused on

-Web Development: 0%, Design & UX: 100%, Marketing: 0%, Business: 80%
+Web Development: 20%, Design & UX: 0%, Marketing: 100%, Business: 60%

 ## Session Presenter

-Lorie Whitaker
+Jaroslav Slavičínský

 ## Session Presenter Bio

-Lorie Whitaker is a Principal UX Researcher at Zalando with over 17 years of experience.
-For more than a decade, she has specialised in B2B user research at companies like GitLab, CapitalOne, and Okta.
-Lorie loves diving into strategic research, developing UX frameworks, and mentoring teams.
-When she’s not at work, you can find her gardening, cooking up new recipes, or learning German in beautiful Southern Germany!
+Jaroslav is a marketing strategist currently serving as the Head of Digital Marketing at Seznam.cz, where he is responsible for the performance of marketing activities and budget planning across all Seznam services.
+Previously, he worked in the agency world, successfully managing numerous campaigns for major local and international brands.

 ## Session Details

 ### Date

-May 28, 2025 3:00 pm
+May 28, 2025 12:00 pm

 ### Duration